tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

 > - Signs of hypothermia were present in 14.8%, and Type II diabetes in 21.3%.
 > - Medications for heart disease (5.4%) or diabetes (7.1%) were rare.

-In this case series there is an apparent signal, suggesting a massive contribution from isolation and neglect of healthcare.
+In this case series there is an apparent signal, suggesting a contribution from isolation and neglect of healthcare.
+The expectation would be that more than 5 and 7% percent of older people with medical commorbidities would be on some form of intervention, but that data isn't presented here.

 Another study demonstrates an association of the severity of hoarding with functional disability [^ayers2013]